Basically all robot learning systems today (December, 2025) are pure

 Using real-world data avoids any sim to real gap, the same reason we were animated to do BC to begin with.
 However, learning to improve directly from your own policy rollouts has a number of hurdles.

-The goal of an RL improvement loop is to relatively good actions and
+The goal of an RL improvement loop is to upweight relatively good

 relatively good or not, we need to answer counterfactuals; as